Wizcorp/StyleGuides/README.md

 Before we begin, let us remind ourselves exactly what a code style guide is:

 A style guide or style manual is a set of standards for the writing and design of code.
-The implementation of a style guide provides uniformity in code style and formatting, often covering guidelines regarding indentation (tabs vs. spaces), variable and function naming conventions, where best to apply whitespace and so on.
+The implementation of a style guide provides uniformity in code style and formatting, often covering guidelines regarding indentation, variable and function naming conventions, where best to apply whitespace and so on.

 ## Why is consistent code style important?